-Today we'll evaluate BMC Stock Holdings, Inc. (NASDAQ:BMCH) to determine whether it could have potential as an investment idea.
-To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.
+Today we'll look at BMC Stock Holdings, Inc. (NASDAQ:BMCH) and reflect on its potential as an investment.
+Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.

 Analysts use this formula to calculate return on capital employed: